flavorjones/calendar-assistant/README.md

 <pre>
 Commands:
-  calendar-assistant authorize PROFILE_NAME                       # create (or validate) a profile named NAME with calendar access calendar-assistant availability [DATE | DATERANGE | TIMERANGE]  # Show your availability for a date or range of dates (default 'today') calendar-assistant config                                       # Dump your configuration parameters (merge of defaults and overrides from /home/flavorjones/.calendar-assistant) calendar-assistant help [COMMAND]                               # Describe available commands or one specific command calendar-assistant join [TIME]                                  # Open the URL for a video call attached to your meeting at time TIME (default 'now') calendar-assistant location [DATE | DATERANGE]                  # Show your location for a date or range of dates (default 'today') calendar-assistant location-set LOCATION [DATE | DATERANGE]     # Set your location to LOCATION for a date or range of dates (default 'today') calendar-assistant setup                                        # Link your local calendar-assistant installation to a Google API Client calendar-assistant show [DATE | DATERANGE | TIMERANGE]          # Show your events for a date or range of dates (default 'today') calendar-assistant version                                      # Display the version of calendar-assistant
+  calendar-assistant authorize PROFILE_NAME                       # create (or validate) a profil... calendar-assistant availability [DATE | DATERANGE | TIMERANGE]  # Show your availability for a ... calendar-assistant config                                       # Dump your configuration param... calendar-assistant help [COMMAND]                               # Describe available commands o... calendar-assistant join [TIME]                                  # Open the URL for a video call... calendar-assistant location [DATE | DATERANGE]                  # Show your location for a date... calendar-assistant location-set LOCATION [DATE | DATERANGE]     # Set your location to LOCATION... calendar-assistant setup                                        # Link your local calendar-assi... calendar-assistant show [DATE | DATERANGE | TIMERANGE]          # Show your events for a date o... calendar-assistant version                                      # Display the version of calend...

 Options:
+          [--local-store=LOCAL_STORE]  # filename of local store
   -h, -?, [--help], [--no-help]
           [--debug], [--no-debug]      # how dare you suggest there are bugs
 </pre>